yuk1c/antiddos/README.md

 <hr>

-##### if /etc/sysctl.conf tweaks not work on your system - use script named sysctl-tweaks.
+##### if /etc/sysctl.conf tweaks do not work on your system - use a script named sysctl-tweaks.
 Execute as root, and add him to cron
-##### If you are under Volumetric DDoS – buy server with protection.
+##### If you are under Volumetric DDoS – buy the server with protection.
 ##### Update kernel to the latest version for best results.
 ##### You can use tweaks and rules on your upstream hardware to offload your server.